What Is Fractional HR? A Solo Practitioner's Honest Definition

 What You Need to Have in Place for It to Work

 The good news is that the bar for readiness is actually pretty low.
 A fractional HR leader doesn't need a fully built infrastructure to parachute in and start adding value.
-In most cases, an email address and Slack access is enough for me to start building relationships with the key people in your organization and getting oriented quickly.
+In most cases, an email address and Slack access is enough to start building relationships with the key people in your organization and getting oriented quickly.

 Responsiveness.
 A fractional engagement runs on communication.
 If it takes a week to get a decision or an approval, the work slows down in ways that compound quickly.
 The companies that get the most out of fractional HR are the ones where leadership stays engaged and accessible.